2022IsHere/Embedded-linux/lab4/4.2/readme.md

 ### Exercise 3: kernel timers with HW PWM

 From userspace, the kernel PWM driver can be controlled via sysfs as above (in C code you will use fopen(), write() etc commands).
 In order to have smooth servo motion, you need to change the PWM setting from a precalculated table at constant rate so that the servo follows **S-curve** minimizing abrupt changes in acceleration.
-For a deep dive, there is a very detailed explanation in https://www.pmdcorp.com/resources/type/articles/get/mathematics-of-motion-control-profiles-article
+S-curves, jerk (and snap, crackle and pop) are nicely explained in https://www.linearmotiontips.com/how-to-reduce-jerk-in-linear-motion-systems/.

 To Do:
-- Initialize hardawre PWM programmatically (replicating the operations from command line example above)
+- To initialize the hardware PWM programmatically, replicate the setup operations from command line example above
 - Create a timer service that keeps triggering every 100 milliseconds
+- Create a S-curve table
 - In handler, read next profile position from a table and write it to PWM.
 When reaching end of table, continue from beginning.
 - Create S-curve motion profile for the table
 - Adjust timer rate (initially 100 msec) faster or slower, until servo movement feels (and sounds?) good (naturally, if you had mechanical loads connected to servo, the setting would be different)